mpetroff/nugacious/get_data/readme.md

 # Usage

-Run `query.py` to save data from DBpedia followed by `process.py` to prepared saved data for Nugacious.
+Run `query.py` to save data from DBpedia followed by `process.py` to prepare saved data for Nugacious.
+Then run `download_view_stats.py` to download Wikipedia view count statistics, `extract_views.py` to process and extract the view count statistics from the downloaded logs, and `add_views.py` to add the view count data to Nugacious' prepared data.

 # Relevant DBpedia Ontology Items